Chet Franklin

-Chester A. Franklin (born March 19, 1935) is a former American football player, coach, and executive.
+Chester A. Franklin (born March 19, 1935) is an American former football player, coach, and executive.
 He won two Super Bowls in his career, both as a member of the Oakland Raiders.

 Early life

 Chet Franklin was born on March 19, 1935, in Ontario, Oregon.
 He went to Elko High School.
 He helped them make the State Championship his senior year and was named All-State.

 College career

 Franklin went to Utah for college.
 He was an offensive guard.
 He played there from 1953 to 1956.
 He went to the Marines for 2 years before he started his coaching career.

 Coaching career

 Stanford

 His first season of coaching was in 1959, with the Stanford Cardinals.
 He was an assistant coach.

 Oklahoma

 From 1960 to 1962 he served multiple roles with the Oklahoma Sooners.

 Colorado

 He was named an assistant coach for the University of Colorado in 1963.
 He was there from 1963 to 1970.
 He was their offensive coordinator from 1969 to 1970.
 In 1970, he was interviewed to be the head coach at TCU, but did not get the job.